Minimum value if

 This generates an array of TRUE / FALSE values, where TRUE corresponds to rows where the name matches the value in F6:

 The "value if true" for IF is the named range "times", which returns the full set of times.
 The result is that the array from the logical test effectively "filters" the time values.
 When a result is TRUE, the time is passed into array returned by IF.
 When a result is FALSE, the time value is replaced by the boolean FALSE:

-The MIN function then returns the minimum value in this array.
+The IF function delivers this array directly to the MIN function, returns the minimum value in the array.
 FALSE values are automatically ignored.

 Empty cells will cause zero values to be passed into MIN, which can cause unexpected results.
 To "filter out" empty cells you can add another nested IF like this: